St. Martin's Church (Split): Architecture

-The northern gate of the Palace had been conceived as the main entrance, and so it had been elaborately decorated with statues of Emperor Diocletian and his co-regent Maximian in the upper row of the niches, the a–nd with a sculpture of an eagle (a symbol of Jupiter), between the two.
+The northern gate of the Palace had been conceived as the main entrance, and so it had been elaborately decorated with statues of Emperor Diocletian and his co-regent Maximian in the upper row of the niches, and with a sculpture of an eagle (a symbol of Jupiter), between the two.
 There were the statues of their two successors to the throne – Caesars Galerius and Constantine – in the lower row of the niches.
 This conclusion can be made on account of the imperial iconography pattern, effective at the time of tetrarchy (rule by four persons).
 On the top of the wall, there have been four pedestals preserved until the present day (while there were five of them on the drawings from the 18th century) that could have been used as a supporting base for statues, but it is unlikely to believe that the imperial figures would have been repeated twice on the same façade.
 So far, there has not been a credible explanation given for this double usage.
 This could be concluded by the presence of patron saints (later added) to whom the other gates of the Imperial Palace had been dedicated: St. Theodore (The Western Gate), St Apollinaris (The Eastern Gate) and St. Julian (The Southern Gate).
 St. Martin (patron saint of soldiers), like St. Theodore, was venerated in the later Roman period, particularly in the West, during the rule of the Emperor Justinian (527-565).

 The altar screen divides the church into two parts.
 The screen is made of marble and covered in vines, grape vines and griffon.
 On the altar wall, the only one preserved in situ in Dalmatia, there is an inscription with the dedication to the patronage of the Virgin Mary, St. Gregory the Pope and Blessed Martin.

 The Byzantine stage, probably built in the 9th century, belongs to the barrel vault, with an altar in the apse with a carved cross of early Christian denominations and a small trance set in the middle of large, buried antique openings on the southern wall.
 The later Byzantine stage of the 11th century belongs to the altarpiece and the bell tower, which was later destroyed.